tfpauly/draft-happy-eyeballs-v3/draft-pauly-v6ops-happy-eyeballs-v3.md

 Such translation also applies to any IPv4 address hints received in SVCB RRs.

+Note that some IPv4 prefixes are scoped to a given host or network, such as 0.0.0.0/8, 127.0.0.0/8, 169.254.0.0/16, and 255.255.255.255/32, and therefore do not require NAT64 address synthesis.
+Similarly, there are additional restrictions on the use of the well-known NAT64 prefix (see Section 3.1 of {{!RFC6052}}) so clients can skip NAT64 address synthesis in such cases that will be rejected by the NAT64 translator.

 ## Hostnames with Broken AAAA Records {#broken}